orimay/Temper-Frontend-Engineer-Assignment/README.md

 ## Testing

 - Unit tests: Run `npm run test:unit` using Vitest (Version 0.34.6).
+These tests comprehensively cover all functionality in the application.

 - End-to-end tests: Run `npm run test:e2e` using Cypress (Version 13.5.0).
+Note that Cypress E2E tests are added for demonstration purposes and cover all functionality.
+However, it's important to highlight that while Cypress component tests are possible, they are not currently included in this project.

 ## Accessibility